 Protective of his family, this small dog is suspicious of strangers and makes an excellent watchdog.
 He is alert and will give out a loud piercing bark for any perceived threat, slight noise or movement.

 This feisty little dog is a bit of a spitfire.
 He can keep himself amused but is not independent.
 He has been termed as a Velcro dog because he can follow his humans around the house just to maintain physical contact.

 The Mini Schnauzer is intelligent, easy to train and loves to learn.
 He is smart enough to learn new tricks or other athletic feats that involve jumping.

 Crate training is a good tool to keep this Schnauzer from having potty accidents or getting into trouble.
 He should stay in the crate for only a few hours at a time unless he is sleeping.

 Like other terrier breeds, this dog can be annoyingly stubborn and rebellious.
-He needs a firm hand, that is kind and consistent to show him who is in charge.
-He might bark loudly to drown out any commands and should not be allowed to get away with any unwanted behaviour.
+He needs a firm hand that is kind and consistent to show him who is in charge.
+He might bark loudly to drown out any commands and should not be allowed to get away with any unwanted behavior.

 Even though this dog is not aggressive, he is a master manipulator and not recommended for new owners.
 For a well-rounded personality, early socialization is necessary.